 On August 6, 2020, DWR adopted certain resolutions to authorize the issuance of bonds to finance costs of Delta Conveyance Project environmental review, planning, design and, if and when such a project is approved, the costs of acquisition and construction thereof.
 The same day, it filed a complaint in Sacramento County Superior Court seeking to validate its authority to issue the bonds.
 Fourteen answers have been filed in the validation action, and one related case was filed in the same court alleging that DWR violated CEQA by adopting the bond resolutions before completing environmental review of the Delta Conveyance Project.
 DWR and several project opponents filed cross-motions for summary judgment on the CEQA affirmative defenses and related CEQA lawsuit, and in December 2021, the trial court granted DWR's motions and denied opponents' motions, eliminating the CEQA affirmative defenses.
 Because the trial court judge was elevated to the Court of Appeal, the parties have requested reassignment to a new trial court judge to move the validation case forward to trial.
-Additional lawsuits could be filed in the future with respect to any new Bay-Delta conveyance project and may impact the anticipated timing and costs of any proposed new single tunnel Delta Conveyance Project.
+Additional lawsuits could be filed in the future with respect to any new Bay-Delta conveyance project.